arunmdavid/blog/_posts/2013-10-20-hello-world.markdown

 ### School kid

 Born and brought up in Lalgudi, a little town near Trichy.
-As a stiudent, Attended a total of 3 grade schools and my favourite is, Government higher secondary school, Lalgudi.
+As a student, I've attended a total of 3 grade schools and my favorite is, Government higher secondary school, Lalgudi.
 May be the teaching will not be as good as others, but the advantage, there is no home works, no extra classes, no rules.
 You'll get lots and lots of time to explore whatever you want and I loved that.

 I got my hand in computer for the first time in my 7th grade when computers came to our schools.
 Yes It was Windows 98 with the black&white monitor.
 After playing with it for some days, I have decided my desire.

 >I will get a degree related to computers and land a career that is something to do with computers.

-Deleted my earlier desiers to be a painting artist, a sportsperson etc..
+Deleted my earlier desires to be a painting artist, a sportsperson etc..
 May be because I thought I could be a painter in MS paint, a sportsman in computer games all in one computer.

 I've joined some computer courses and started with MS paint, MS word, Pagemaker, Photoshop...
 Was getting bored with softwares, I've joined for programming courses, They have started with HTML then Visual Basic, C programming.
 As I've never used internet before, I thought HTML is just one in a many technologies related to computers and concentrated only in C, C++.
 Then bought a computer in my 10th grade.
 A pentium 4, 512RAM with Windows XP and started playing with it.
 But still no internet.

 ### Intro to internet

 I've joined Karunya University in Coimbatore for my bachelor degree in Computer Science and Engineering.
-The location and climate was wonderfull.
+The location and climate was wonderful.
 But sadly and strangely, We were not allowed to have our own computers in the first year.
 In the hostel there will be a computer room for internet access which will open at 06:00AM every day.
 We used to stand in queue for over an hour to get good computers when it opens.
 Yes, there will be computers without mouse, keyboard.. and even without internet connection.

 Every one was talking about some social networking site called Orkut where we can be friends online.